The Certificate IV in Celebrancy CHC41015 is a nationally accredited course offered by The Celebrant Institute RTO 22417.

 Content and assessments

-Assessment is extensive and involves everything from written assignments through to mock ceremony performances (which must be videoed for submission); at least one ceremony must be performed in front of at least 20 people, and at least two ceremonies must be performed using PA equipment.
+Assessment is extensive and involves everything from written assignments through to simulated interviews, rehearsals and ceremony performances (all of which must be videoed for submission); at least one ceremony must be performed in front of at least 20 people, and at least two ceremonies must be performed using PA equipment (which can be hired from audiovisual suppliers).

 There are six compulsory units and seven elective units (including three units that must be completed to apply for registration as a marriage celebrant); I have selected the units I feel will best set you up for starting and running a sustainable celebrancy practice.